Feb 19, 2018 10:00 AM CET

 b) Increase of the share capital by way of bonus issue

-With the purpose of restoring the share capital after the proposed reduction of the share capital, as set out under item a) above, the Board proposes that the AGM simultaneously resolves to increase the share capital by way of a bonus issue with an amount corresponding to no less than the amount the share capital is reduced with by way of cancellation of shares, as set out under item a) above.
+With the purpose of restoring the share capital after the proposed reduction of the share capital, as set out under item a) above, the Board proposes that the AGM simultaneously resolves to increase the share capital by way of a bonus issue with an amount corresponding to SEK 4,887,399.06, which equals the amount the share capital is reduced with by way of cancellation of shares, as set out under item a) above.
 The bonus issue shall be carried out with the amount being transferred from equity without the issuance of new shares.
-The exact amount of the increase will be presented in the complete proposal, which will be held available no later than three weeks prior to the AGM.

-Resolutions by the AGM in accordance with items 20 a)-b) above shall be adopted as a joint resolution.
-Resolutions in accordance with items 20 a)-c) above require approval by shareholders representing no less than two thirds of the votes cast as well as the shares represented at the AGM.
+Resolutions by the AGM in accordance with items 18 a)-b) above shall be adopted as a joint resolution.
+Resolutions in accordance with items 18 a)-b) above require approval by shareholders representing no less than two thirds of the votes cast as well as the shares represented at the AGM.
 The Board further proposes that the AGM authorizes the Board to make such minor adjustments to the above resolutions as may be required to file the resolutions with the Swedish Companies Registration Office or Euroclear Sweden AB and to take such other measures required to execute the resolutions.

 The accounts and auditor's report, the complete proposals of the Board and the Nomination Committee in respect of the above items, the Board's statement over the proposal for authorization for the acquisition of own shares, the statement regarding the proposed dividend and the statement regarding the proposals on reduction of the share capital by way of cancellation of own shares and the increase of the share capital by way of bonus issue, will be available at the Company at the address, Fleminggatan 18, Stockholm, and on the Company's website, www.comhemgroup.com, during a minimum of three weeks prior to the AGM, and will also be sent to those shareholders who so request and state their address.